 - Methods of assessments include semester, final written oral and practical examination.
-Research paper, course assignments, presentation are examples of self-learning tools adopted to promote quality of learning and to implement unconventional learning tolls besides library exercise and practical work. - Midterm exam is held after the 6th week of each semester - Practical exams are at the 12th week - Final written and oral exams are held from week 13-15 of the semester - Each course is assigned a total of 100 points (marks); 73 courses besides human right course
+Research paper, course assignments, presentation are examples of self-learning tools adopted to promote quality of learning and to implement unconventional learning tolls besides library exercise and practical work. - Midterm exam is held after the $6^{th} 8^{th}$ week of each semester - Practical exams are at the 12th 14th week and can be modified according to the academic year plan of higher education ministry. - Final written and oral exams started from 15th week of the semester and can be modified according to the academic year plan of higher education ministry.